iosvaldo/capstone-project/README.md

 ## Description

-This app has different chatrooms which provide real time communication using Action Cable and established Web Socket Connection, based on how you feel you can enter any chatroom.
+The inspiration behind this project is to build a place for Developers and Engineers to communicate.
+The application has a default chatroom, but users can create their chatroom, which will become available to any new user to join.
+Some of the included chatrooms are Front-end, Back-end, and general chatrooms.
+The chat application provided real-time communication using Action Cable and established Web Socket Connection.

 ## Requirements